andrasq/node-k-profiler/Readme.md

 does.
 Note that the default action on an uncaught signal is to exit.
 Use `install()` to respond to signals again.

+### profiler.configure( options )

+Adjust the built-in settings.

+Options:
+- `outputDir` - directory where to place the output, default `''` the process current working directory

 ### profiler.verbose( [yesno] )

 Turn off/on the k-profiler console.log tracers that track profiling actions.